 “Why not?”
 I said.

 It was warm August weather when he drove in to the cottage.
 The porch was filled with girls, all of them prickly with curiosity.
-Briefly he told me that he had sold his father’s acres, the beautiful rancho Ramona had loved, and he was home to stay, whatever that may mean.
+Briefly he told me that he had sold his father’s acres, the beautiful rancho Ramona that he had loved, and that he was home to stay, whatever that may mean.

 Our hostess saw a chance to keep us all busy and immediately invited all the cottagers for a musicale.
 We stripped the woods of ferns, and converted the place into a bower of greenery.

 The guests arrived by lanterned boat and catamaran to the sounds of grinding locks, and we gave them lilt and rune by candlelight.
 The next day, by blazing sunlight, we boarded a train for Chicago.
 Once there the Rich Young Man began to make plans but there was little need to for his father’s business devoured him as swiftly as the whale swallowed Jonah.